 I am based at Tycroes Industrial Park near Ammanford, here is a photo of my workspace with some recent sculptures installed.
 Now that I have space I am happy to recieve visitors, If you would like to visit feel free to contact me for details and to make sure that I am around.

-Here is an image of a recent steel sculpture, I have always taken inspiration from nature and have recently taken interest in simple geometric forms typified by plankton in it's myriad forms.
+Here is an image of a favourite steel sculpture, I have always taken inspiration from nature and have recently taken interest in simple geometric forms typified by plankton in it's myriad forms.
 After several years thinking about this I finally had the urge to get on with it.
 First we have the Diatom, a single celled plant invisible to the naked eye that inspired me to start work.
 A simple yet incredibly complicated structure.

 I use a variety of techniques in my work many of them industrial these are discussed at some length on their own page avoiding practical information interfering with descriptions of individual sculptures.
 A lot of my work is made on 'spec but I do also work to commission, and I find the making of a piece of sculpture to commission a fascinating process as I watch somebody else's idea turn into reality.
 On this page I have included a few images to illustrate the range of work.